S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 9.6: Timebox Activities

-**Set a time constraint to stay focussed, bring consciousness to the time you have and how you use it.**
+**Set a time constraint to stay focused, bring consciousness to the time you have and how you use it.**

-A timebox is a fixed period of time focused on a specific activity (which is not necessarily finished by the end of the timebox):
+A timebox is a fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox):

 - to get value out of the timebox, be clear what you want to achieve
 - agree on the duration of the timebox and visualize time
 - negotiate and agree to extend a timebox before the time is up
 - break down longer activities into manageable timeboxes
 - consider frequent review of progress
-- consider choosing a time-keeper
+- consider choosing someone (the "time keeper") to help others stay conscious of time

 ---